garystorey/use-standard-shema/README.md

 ## Overview

-`useStandardSchema` wraps a [Standard Schema](https://standardschema.dev)–compliant schema (e.g. Zod, Valibot, ArkType) into a React hook for form handling.
+`useStandardSchema` wraps a [Standard Schema](https://standardschema.dev)–compliant schema (e.g. Zod, Valibot, ArkType, etc.) into a React hook for form handling.
 It streamlines validation, state, error handling, and submission—all with type safety via the Standard Schema interface.

 ---